Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

-In general, six kinds of interactions, the spin-spin, color Coulomb, linear, one gluon exchange~(OGE) spin-orbit, linear spin-orbit, and tensor interactions, are considered, which is similar to the interaction potential terms in obtaining the mass spectrum and the meson wave functions in the GI model.
-Thus, they are consistent with the calculations of the EFS to determine the wave function of the $X(3872)$.
+In general, six kinds of interactions, the spin spin, color Coulomb, linear, one gluon exchange~(OGE), spin orbit, linear spin orbit, and tensor interactions, are considered, which is similar to the interaction potential terms in obtaining the mass spectrum and the meson wave functions in the GI model.
+Thus, they are consistent with the calculations of the extended Friedrichs scheme to determine the wave function of the $X(3872)$.

 Four kinds of diagrams are considered, among which the quark-antiquark interactions are denoted as $Capture_1$, $Capture_2$, and the quark-quark(antiquark-antiquark) interactions are denoted as $Transfer_1$, and $Transfer_2$.
-To reduce the so-called ``prior-poster" ambiguity, the four ``poster'' diagrams are considered similarly and averaged to obtain the final result.
-For more details of the calculation of the model, the readers are referred to the original papers~\cite{Barnes:1991em,Barnes:2000hu,Wong:2001td}.
+To reduce the so-called ``prior-post" ambiguity, the four ``post'' diagrams are considered similarly and averaged to obtain the final result.
+For more details on the calculation of the model, the readers are referred to the original papers~\cite{Barnes:1991em,Barnes:2000hu,Wong:2001td}.